By Pete Schmitt, CTO, cStor

 Internal Use – Data that can be viewed by all employees but is not for general use.

 Public Use – Data that can be viewed or used by employees or the general public.

 The policy will outline who has access for each classification, and agreements for use.
 If done well, or even just okay, companies can protect the data that is most important.
-With all that said, a data discovery and access tool is vital.
+With all that said, data discovery and access tools are vital.
 It will show where sensitive data lives, where it’s overexposed, who is accessing it, and how to lock it down.
 In addition, it will also identify stale data that is no longer accessed by actual humans.
 This allows the organization to save disk space, lower cost and simplify your environment all at once.

 In 2016, it is estimated that over 16 million medical records were lost because they were inadequately protected.
-The reputation damage alone is bad, but the fines and lawsuits take their toll on the organizations finances as well. cStor works closely with organizations to find the best of breed protection and fit to protect data on the levels that each individual situation warrants.
+The reputation damage alone is bad, but the fines and lawsuits take their toll on the organization’s finances as well. cStor works closely with organizations to find the best of breed protection and fit to protect data on the levels that each individual situation warrants.

 For data discovery and access, a product like DatAdvantage from Varonis uses machine learning and bi-directional cluster analysis to pinpoint users that have access to files they don’t need to do their job.
 It is a single interface for managing permissions and security groups.
 Companies can secure data from the inside out through User Behavior Analytics (UBA).
 By using machine learning to find patterns and anomalous behavior to stop breaches before they happen.

 The sophisticated threat models analyze behavior across multiple platforms and alert the suspicious activity and potential data breaches, from Crypto Locker infections to ransomware, compromised service accounts to disgruntled employees, it will detect and alert on all sorts of abnormal user behavior.